ajitagupta/motivationforeverybody/README.md

 all you have to do is work your process—and sticking with your process is so much easier when you create that self-reinforcing feedback loop of Success → Motivation → More Success → More Motivation → More Success.

+1. Start with a fast day.
+2. Exercise first thing every morning.
+3. Eat four almonds fifteen minutes before every meal.
+4. Drink a glass of water right before every meal.
+5. Always stop eating the moment you start to feel full.
+6. Don’t eat anything white.
+7. Make sure every meal is healthy.
+8. Toss in a snack.
+9. Burn about five hundred extra calories a day.
+10. Cheat wisely.
+11. Keep a food journal.
+12. Check off each step in the process.

+Inevitable success is the best success of all—and it will happen when you set your goal, forget your goal, and focus on working your process.